 - * Armor Check Penalty (ACP) applies.

 Skills such as diplomacy, intimidate, and so on do not function between PCs.
-That is, PCs are heroes, and heroes follow different rules.
+PCs are heroes, and heroes follow different rules.
 On Tene, we take this to mean that players may roll for fun within agreed-upon social situations, but as a rule of thumb, these skills apply to NPCs only.

 (Dex; Armor Check Penalty)